 Wednesday 26th April, 2017 at West Yorkshire Playhouse

-There is a brilliant energy running through this production; the enveloping rowdy scenes of bars and cleverly represented busy streets are joyous to watch purely for the brilliance of the physicality, which is absolutely a winning aspect of this wonderful production.
-But the surreal energy of this piece pervades the darker aspects, too – and our protagonist is a delight to watch, though she lives life under a perpetual dark cloud.
-I will confess that I have not yet seen the Oscar winning original of this story by the renowned Frederico Fellini.
-I do intend to seek it out and educate myself, but for now, I am more than happy to have experienced Gelsomina’s story under the spell of Sally Cookson, whose direction is superb; stylised, slick and generous in showcasing masterful physicality.
-It’s a surreal world rather than an attempt to reproduce a real world, and that really works in favour of the story.
+There is a brilliant energy running through this enchanting production with its enveloping rowdy scenes of bars and busy streets.
+But the surreal energy of this piece also pervades the darker aspects and although she lives life under a perpetual dark cloud, our protagonist is a delight to watch.
+Having never seen the Oscar winning original of this story by the renowned Frederico Fellini, I am more than happy to have experienced Gelsomina’s story under the spell of Sally Cookson, whose direction is superbly stylised, slick and generous in showcasing masterful physicality.

-Under Audrey Brisson’s brilliant portrayal, Gelsomina, our protagonist, is never a walking label.
+Under Audrey Brisson’s brilliant portrayal, Gelsomina is never a walking label.
 She is, in many ways, a victim.
-Yet she is never a jittering shell, cracked and unfixable; there’s always a spark or some small indication of her maintaining or regaining control, if only of herself.
+Yet she’s never a jittering shell, cracked and unfixable; there’s always a spark or some small indication of her maintaining or regaining control, if only of herself.
 She is clearly uneducated, yet no fool.
-Her innocence is childish, at times poignant, and often very funny, namely because Brisson is absolutely enchanting to watch – she is an impressively multi-talented gift to this production.
-Her physicality is superb.
-Her comic timing is brilliant.
-Watching her is fascinating, and considering the fact that she barely leaves the stage and holds our attention fast for the duration, it’s one of the strongest performances that I’ve seen so far this year.
-Her movement is anything between resembling an ironing board in comic rigidity or an odd bonelessness, making glorious use of the illusion of fluidity.
-Her vocal delivery forces you to take her to heart and she soon reveals an angelic singing voice, making this a beautiful piece of theatre in many respects.
+Her innocence is childish, at times poignant, and often very funny, namely because Brisson is an absolutely magnetic performer with her superb physicality and brilliant comic timing.
+Brisson’s vocal delivery also impresses, forcing us to take her to heart through a rather angelic singing voice.